Start Your Tour At The National Road Museum

 Trolley Station Museum

-The Boonsboro Trolley Museum is located at the intersection of North Main Street and Shafer Park Drive.
-The original building has been restored and was the Boonsboro Trolley Station from 1902 to 1938.
+The Boonsboro Trolley Station Museum is located within the town’s original trolley station building at at the intersection of North Main Street and Shafer Park Drive.
+Electric trolleys served Boonsboro from 1902 until 1938.

 Other Resources

-The Hagerstown & Frederick Railway Historical Society, Inc. www.hfrhs.org/resources-and-links
+This museum is operated in partnership with the Hagerstown & Frederick Railway Historical Society, Inc. www.hfrhs.org/

 Visitor Information